Plano DWI Attorney

 If you are hoping to avoid the serious penalties of a DWI conviction, it

-is imperative to act quickly.
-As soon as you have been arrested, the next
+is imperative that you act quickly.
+As soon as you have been arrested,

 How Our DWI Defense Lawyers Can Help You

 Let us protect your rights!
-We can work with you in regards to following matters:
+We can represent you in the following matters:

-This hearing is the civil, rather than criminal, hearing after a person
+ALR Hearings: This hearing is the civil (rather than criminal) hearing after a person

 is arrested for driving under the influence.
 This civil proceeding involves